RetroPie/RetroPie-Docs/docs/psp.md

 ***
 ## Emulators: [lr-ppsspp](https://github.com/libretro/libretro-ppsspp), [ppsspp](https://github.com/hrydgard/ppsspp)

 Works best on a Raspberry Pi 2.
-Lr-ppsspp has the convenience of retroarch controller configs, but standalone ppsspp has the best performance.
+Lr-ppsspp has the convenience of retroarch controller configs, but standalone ppsspp has the best performance and compatibility.

 ## ROMS
 Accepted File Extensions: **.cso .iso .pbp**